svenrubio/blockland-render-v20/README.md

 - Damage Type
 - Only spawn at night?
 - Shrine Range

+# What's New
+- Improved AI and movement; Render navigates your builds rather than teleporting through them.
+- New, original sound effects created specifically for the mod.
+- No more loud "BEEEEP" sound.
+You may now safely turn up your volume.
+- A new and improved detector.
+(See above)

 # Media
 Screenshots, videos, etc. will be featured here.